-The JFEW-SUNY International Relations and Global Affairs Program, funded by the Jewish Foundation for Education of Women (JFEW), is a two-year program for students from Binghamton and Stony Brook with a preference for females.
-The integrated program includes two years of scholarship support (up to $5,000 each year), a monthly seminar series for two academic years, and paid internships in New York-based global organizations offered during the summer between the Junior and Senior years.
-The Two-Year Academic Program will start in September 2013 and will provide a total of twenty scholarships.
+The JFEW-SUNY International Relations and Global Affairs Program, funded by the Jewish Foundation for Education of Women (JFEW), Stony Brook University and Binghamton University, is a two-year program for students from Binghamton and Stony Brook with a preference for female scholars.
+The integrated program is expected to include two years of scholarship support (up to $5,000 each year), a monthly seminar series for two academic years, and paid internships in New York-based global organizations offered during the summer between the Junior and Senior years.
+The Two-Year Academic Program is expected to start in September 2014 and will provide a total of ten scholarships to rising juniors.
 The goal of the program is to prepare students for careers as practitioners in the field of international relations and global affairs and to create strong mentor and peer networks that will continue to support students' goals through their careers.
 Students from all backgrounds who match the criteria are encouraged to apply.

-* Please note that students planning to participate in a study abroad program their Junior or Senior Year are still encouraged to apply for the program.
+* Please note that students planning to participate in a study abroad program during their Junior or Senior years are still encouraged to apply for the program.
 Provisions will be made for their participation in the monthly seminars during their study abroad.
-However, students must be available for the summer 2014 months (June through August) for the duration of the internship in New York City.
+However, students must be available for the summer 2015 months (June through August) for the duration of the internship in New York City

 Selection Criteria and Requirements:

 Candidates should demonstrate a strong interest in a career in International Relations and Global Affairs and meet all of the following requirements:

 - U. S. citizens or eligible for citizenship